 The directors have separately reviewed integrated forecasts for the Company, for the foreseeable future being at least 12 months from the date of approval of the annual report, which indicate that the Company will be able to meet its cash flow demands and liabilities as they fall due from cash flows from operations and existing working capital.
-The review includes stress testing the integrated forecasts to model how the different scenarios might impact the business.

-In arriving at their conclusion, the directors assessed the impact of a resurgence in the Covid-19 pandemic and the potential risks of the recent energy market disruption that has led to very high energy prices as a result of geo-political uncertainty and gas shortages stemming from Russia's invasion of Ukraine.
-It was noted that whilst any power price variability is not welcomed, the uncertainty it brings is balanced out by the Company's other main source of revenue, the buyout revenues on Renewable Obligation Certificates (ROCs), which has fixed prices per MWh and therefore adds a degree of certainty to a portion of future revenues which heavily contributes to the going concern assumption.
+In arriving at their conclusion, the directors assessed the impact of the potential risks of the recent energy market disruption that has led to very high energy prices as a result of geo-political uncertainty and gas shortages stemming from Russia's invasion of Ukraine.
+It was noted that whilst any power price variability is not welcomed, although favourably in this instance, the uncertainty it brings is balanced out by the Company's other main source of revenue, the buyout revenues on Renewable Obligation Certificates (ROCs), which has fixed prices per MWh and therefore adds a degree of certainty to a portion of future revenues which heavily contributes to the going concern assumption.
 The directors will continue to closely monitor the situation and to take appropriate action if deemed necessary.